liferay/liferay-docs/devGuide/en/chapters/05-layout-templates.markdown

 ## Conclusion [](id=lp-6-1-dgen05-conclusion-0)

 In this chapter you've learned how to create layout templates, arrange their rows and columns, and embed portlets.
 Congratulations on mastering the fundamentals of Liferay's layout templates!
+Hmm, are you a master of Feng Shui, too?
 Hey, if you get real good at arranging portlets on pages, your friends may ask you to re-arrange their living room furniture!

 Next, we'll take a look at how to customize core Liferay portlets using hooks -- sounds "catchy" right?!